Built on DDISA β€” DNS-based identity for agents

 Zero new infrastructure.

-OpenApe uses DDISA — a DNS-based protocol that turns your domain into an identity provider.
-No OAuth servers to maintain.
-No SDKs to integrate.
-Just a TXT record and you're live.
+OpenApe uses DDISA β€” a DNS-based protocol that turns your domain into an identity provider.
+Standard OIDC under the hood, zero configuration on top.
+Add a TXT record, deploy the IdP, and you're live.

 Identity discovery in one DNS lookup